Photography vs. Videography: How Stills & Video Differ

 Consider Production Stills

-As with photo shoots, the production coordinator and any other members of the video team need to scout the location prior to the shoot.
+As with photo shoots, the production coordinator and any other members of the video team need to scout the location before the shoot.
 If the client wants the video to take place outside of company property, the production coordinator is in charge of finding ideal locations.

-Again, even if the shoot takes place on the company campus it’s necessary to scout the location.
-This ensures the video team is prepared and the best areas of each location are identified for best results.
+Again, even if the shoot takes place on the company campus, it’s necessary to scout the location.
+This ensures the video team is prepared and the best areas of each location are identified for the best results.

 Casting